果冻传媒app官方

 You鈥檙e right.
 Harvard isn鈥檛 entitled to federal funding.
 No institution is.

 But Harvard 鈥 just like you (or 果冻传媒app官方, or any person or organization) 鈥 is entitled to a federal government that follows the law.
-And just as the law gives us certain protections, it also says the government can鈥檛 cancel funding on a whim, like the administration did last week.
+And just as the law gives us certain protections, it also says the government can鈥檛 cancel funding on a whim, like the administration did.

 Let鈥檚 take a closer look.